 - $890

 Next on the list is the Amuse R1 Titanium exhaust.
 This exhaust is perfect for any 350Z owners who love the dual tip look, but want a super lightweight exhaust system.
 Most aftermarket exhaust systems are significantly lighter than the OEM exhaust system, however, some are lighter than others.
-As you probably already know, titanium is much lighter than standard stainless steel.
+As you probably already know, titanium is much lighter in weight than standard stainless steel.
+There are multiple versions of the Amuse R1 available, including some specifically designed for Nismo models.
+Unfortunately, the high-quality titanium comes at a significantly higher price than most 350Z exhaust systems, but you get what you pay for.

 - Dual exit blue tip